-Losses may arise through death or divorce, or from a job ending or from developing or enduring health problems. #loss #grief Feelings arising from a loss or trauma are among the most painful experiences that we encounter.
+Losses may arise through death or divorce, from a job ending, or developing or enduring health problems. #loss #grief Feelings arising from a loss or trauma are among the most painful experiences that we encounter.
 They are undoubtedly the most difficult to recover from.
-The feelings of sadness, anger and guilt are always associated with any loss or trauma.
+The feelings of sadness, anger, and guilt are always associated with any loss or trauma.
 Recovery from a loss proceeds through four stages,

 recalling positive memories

 Processing through the stages of grief does not go sequentially, rather you pop in and out of the denial, feelings, and memory stages at least until you pass 6 months when the denial stage ends.